 As primary material we consider the audiovisual content collected using the SAL approach.
-This material was labeled using FeelTrace [23] by four labelers.
-The activation-valence coordinates from the four labelers were initially clustered into quadrants and were then statistically processed so that a majority decision could be obtained about the unique emotion describing the given moment.
+This material was labeled using FeelTrace [43] by four labelers.
+The activation-valence coordinates from the four labelers were initially clustered into quadrants [42] and were then statistically processed so that a majority decision could be obtained about the unique emotion describing the given moment.
 The corpus under investigation was segmented into 1000 tunes of varying length.
-For every tune the input vector, as far as facial features is concerned, consisted of the FAPs produced by the processing of the frames of the tune.
-The acoustic input vector consisted of only one value per SBPF (Segment Based Prosodic Feature) per tune.
+For every tune, the input vector consisted of the FAPs and expressivity parameters produced by the processing of the frames of the tune plus one value per SBPF (Segment Based Prosodic Feature) per tune.
 The fusion was performed on a frame basis, meaning that the values of the SBPFs were repeated for every frame of the tune.
 This approach was preferred because it preserved the maximum of the available information since SBPFs are only meaningful for a certain time period and cannot be calculated per frame.